net-lisias-ksph/Kerbal-Foundries/Future-Developments.md

 * Set of fan/turbine/rotors intended for use for hover-craft.
  * Will include 'ground effect' mechanics -- whenever the engine is within a certain distance of the ground (based on its size and base power), it will gain 'bonus' power output based on this distance, to simulate ground-effect feedback.
 * Potential set of hovercraft skirt parts.
   * Possibly with some sort of inflate/deflate/compress mechanics or rigging.
   * Might use custom plugin to drive animation based on distance from ground and presence of motors and their state.
+  * How to keep skirt pieces in synch with each other?

 ### Rotary aircraft parts
 * Set(s) of primary rotor blades with both thrust and torque output.